seanzhangkx8/ConvoKit/doc/source/subreddit.rst

 Dataset details
 ---------------

-User-level information
+Speaker-level information
 ^^^^^^^^^^^^^^^^^^^^^^

-Users in this corpus are Reddit users, identified by their account names.
+Speakers in this corpus are Reddit speakers, identified by their account names.

 Utterance-level information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^